mfcc64/wc-helpers/Readme.md

 `Anonymous`, `Attribute`, and `Shadow` mixin chained together.

-Here is an example adopted from [react.dev](https://react.dev/learn/scaling-up-with-reducer-and-context).
+Here is an example adopted from [react.dev](https://react.dev/learn/scaling-up-with-reducer-and-context), with approximately 50% reduction of lines.

 ```html
 <!DOCTYPE html>